hashbangcode/drupal-batch-api-talk/src/slides.md

 <!--
 - This will redirect to the batch processor interface and call the process operations.
 - Yes you can also just define the array and send it to batch_set(), but I find BatchBuilder a nicer interface.
+- This is how Drupal uses the batch system internally.
 -->

 ---